hacksparr0w/bachelor-thesis/README.md

 # Machine learning-assisted atomistic modeling of amorphous materials

-This is the readmefile of my bachelor's thesis
+This is the readme file for my bachelor's thesis.

 ## Building